What is the different between a daylily and a garden lily?

 Can I change an existing order?

 Yes, you can always change an existing order.
-In order to ensure accuracy, we prefer to receive any changes in writing via fax or email, but we will accept changes by telephone.
+In order to ensure accuracy, we prefer to receive any changes in writing via email, but we will accept changes by telephone.
 If you are contacting us about an order change, please include your order number.
-We do request up to 3 week prior notice on order changes.
+We do request a minimum of 3-week prior notice on order changes.
+Once the shipping process has commenced, Orders may not be cancelled.
 You will receive a confirmation reflecting the changes, if an email address has been provided.

 If I cancel an order, do I have to pay any fees?

 If an order has been prepared for shipment, or has been shipped and returned, a restocking fee of up to 25% may apply, plus any actual shipping charges and the cost of any plants that cannot be restocked.

 Do you have a catalog?